erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:** [Quiz Template, read me not finished](https://github.com/dangerousdashie/jQuery-quiz-template);

 ### R1D23 - 1/24/18, completed 1/23/18
 I worked mostly on debugging.
 I'm having an issue with debugging that I documented [here](https://stackoverflow.com/questions/54333252/pause-on-execution-pausing-on-vm-file).
 No one has helped me on stack overflow with my issue so I'm wondering where to look next.
 I also spent a little bit of time on CSS.
-I studies Javascript prototypes yesterday.
+I studied Javascript prototypes yesterday.

 I know that I am going to run into a lot of frustrating problems that seem like dead ends; no one answering me on stackoverflow, trying to get approved for API's and being ignored.
 These moments are gifts because I know that finding unique solutions to these setbacks will set me apart from others.
 This is where most people give up but I will keep going.
 Failure comes right before success.